unity-atoms/unity-atoms/docs/api/unityatoms.baseatoms.editor.md

 ---

-## `AtomBaseVariableListDrawer`
+## `AtomListReferenceDrawer`

-A custom property drawer for AtomBaseVariableList.
+A custom property drawer for AtomListReference.
+Makes it possible to choose between a List or a List Instancer.

 ---